rstemmer/musicdb/docs/source/basics/config.rst

 minsonglen (number ∈ ℕ):
    Determines the minimum length of a song in seconds to be in the set of possible songs

+maxsonglen (number ∈ ℕ):
+   Determines the maximum length of a song in seconds to be in the set of possible songs

 songbllen (number ∈ ℕ):
    Blacklist length for songs (``0`` to disable the blacklist)